 top of page

-He was born in Himeji, Japan and started to play the piano at the age of six.
-He studied at the Yamaha Music School and began learning jazz by himself when he was around fifteen.
+He was born in Himeji, Japan, and started playing the piano at six.
+He studied at the Yamaha Music School and began learning jazz when he was in high school.
 Later on, he studied with jazz pianist Minoru Ozone.
-In 2014, he was awarded a full-tuition scholarship from Berklee College of Music in Boston, the U.S. and entered the college in the fall.
-He dual majored in Jazz Composition and Performance and received a number of awards from the college.
-He has studied with Ayn Inserto, Tiger Okoshi, Jeff Covell, Rick DiMuzio, Alla Elana Cohen, among others, focusing on learning performance and compositions in Jazz and Classical.
+In 2014, he was awarded a full-tuition scholarship from Berklee College of Music and graduated with a Bachelor of Music in Performance and Jazz Composition.
+He is currently pursuing a Master's degree in Jazz Composition at the University of Southern California under the mentorship of Vince Mendoza.

 bottom of page